Isiaru/Capstone-Airbnb-Boston/README.md

 * How dominated is the market?
 * What are the most important parameters for predicting location prices?

+The discussion can be found in Medium: https://medium.com/@julia.suc/how-much-do-you-pay-for-an-airbnb-in-boston-acd9ebc42dc0

 ## Data

 Data can be downloaded on kaggle: https://www.kaggle.com/airbnb/boston